Heterogeneous domain adaptation: An unsupervised approach: Experiments

-Having separately tested CM, RMG, RLG, and GLG, this section combines the classification results and compares them to A1, DG, and KCCA as shown in Table \ref{tab: overall}.
-The results reflect that the RLG and GLG model were able to complete these 10 tasks effectively, and with better accuracy than other benchmarks.
+{This section presents classification results of the models presented in Section V-B, which are shown in Table {\ref{tab: overall}}.
+The results reflect that the GLG model was able to complete these 10 tasks effectively, and with better accuracy than other baselines.
 Our overall analysis of the comparative results reveals the following insights:

-1) The GLG model produced more stable classification results than the other models across 50 experiments;
+1) The GLG model produced more stable classification results and higher classification accuracy than the other models.

-2) The GLG and RLG models show higher classification accuracy than the other models across 50 experiments;

-3) The A1 model outperformed the other models in most tasks because the DG, CM, and RMG models do not guarantee that the label space will remain unchanged during knowledge transfer;

-4) Although the KCCA model outperformed A1, DG, CM, and RMG in some tasks, the classification results were unstable as KCCA does not prevent negative transfer;
+2) Although the KCCA, DAN, BSWDA and DANN models outperformed A1, DG, CM, and RMG in some tasks, the classification results were unstable as they did not prevent extreme negative transfer.